mctrashmoney/StrokePredictor_ML/README.md

 - Accepts user health data such as age, gender, glucose level, BMI, and other relevant parameters.

-- Uses a pre-trained Random Forest model for prediction.
+- Uses a Voting Classifier as an ensemble model for stroke risk prediction.

 - Returns whether a person is at risk of stroke or not.